This easy Thai inspired pizza is quick and delicious with fresh carrots, cilantro, and a sweet chili sauce. Vegetarian. No pizza stone required!

 So here we are.
 A Thai-inspired pizza full of cheese and carrots and cilantro and sweet chili sauce (OMG) and also happiness and joy.
 You're probably going to want to make it immediately.

-This easy Thai pizza is quick and full of flavor.
+This easy Thai inspired pizza is quick and full of flavor with a drizzle of sweet chili sauce.
 Vegetarian and no pizza stone required!

 - Heat oven to 500 degrees F (or as hot as your oven will go - the hotter, the better!)
 If you have a pizza stone, place it in the oven while it heats up.
 No pizza stone?
 Use a sturdy baking sheet and place it in the oven upside-down.
 This will give your pizza a hot surface to sit on right from the get-go, helping you get that extra-crispy crust.